JulianT2013/v4-documentation/_v4 documentation/installation.md

-[^1]: Gravity PDF is not an official Gravity Forms add on - we're an independent company who love how easy the software is.
+[^1]: Gravity PDF is not an official Gravity Forms add on - we're an independent company who love how powerful Gravity Forms is.
 We have no control over their pricing model and we do *not* provide support for their software - you'll want to use [their official support channels](https://www.gravityhelp.com/support/) for that.